diagram-chasing/censor-board-cuts/README.md

 # censor-board-cuts

+*Note: Data updates paused as of June 12th, due to breaking changes on the e-Cinepramaan portal*

 Dataset and related anlysis of modifications or cuts made by the [Central Board of Film Certification (CBFC), India](https://www.cbfcindia.gov.in/).

 The dataset consists of two main components: